-This seminar is advanced.
-Available to tudents with soem background in cognitive science and/or computational linguistics.
+This seminar is available to all students with interest in cognitive science and/or computational linguistics.

 The objective of various cognitive mechanisms is to interpret the world in one and one way only (give it only one meaning) when reality presents us with options for interpretations: input ambiguities.
 Many important natural language inferences can be viewed as problems of resolving ambiguitiy (either semantic or syntactic, or pragmatic) based on properties of surrounding context.
 Lexical ambiguity resolution is an omnipresent problem in natural language processing.
 Thus, the objective of building an adequate A.I. system is to be able to (a) predict the intended meaning of the input; (b) create an algorithm that would be "able" to point to the ONLY "desired" output".